When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Do You Put Clothes Under a Baby Swaddle?

-Yes, you should dress your baby in a light onesie under a swaddle to make sure they don’t overheat.
+Yes, you should dress your baby in a light onesie or pajamas under a swaddle.
+Check the room temperature to ensure they do not overheat; the swaddle counts as a layer of bedding.

 Can You Let a Newborn Sleep Unswaddled?